superhj1987/awesome-nginx-cookbook/README.md

 Introduction
 ==============

+* nginx_code_book.md: Overall broswer of the nginx code
-* nginx_source_analisis.md: Analysis of the nginx code
+* ngxin_code_book-bootstrap: Analysis of the bootstrap of the nginx
 * modules: examples of nginx module